ihorbilash/task/readme.txt

+before start you have to:
+- fill .env properties of db mysql
+- install node modules: "npm i";
-before start we have to install node modules:"npm i", and do migration-command in terminal: "npm run migrate-up " run app:  - "npm run start:dev" in browser go to adress
+- do migration-command : "npm run migrate-up "
+run app:  - "npm run start:dev"
+go to adress in browser